GSA/search-gov/README.md

     ES_HOSTS=localhost:9207 bin/rspec spec

-Verify that Elasticsearch 6.8.x is running on port the expected port (in this example, port 9200):
+Verify that Elasticsearch 6.8.x is running on the expected port (port 9200 by default):

 ```bash
 $ curl localhost:9200